Polarisyjr/website/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a senior undergraduate at the University of Michigan, Ann Arbor, double-majoring in Computer Science and Statistics.
-I’m actively seeking PhD opportunities starting in Fall 2026 and am also open to full‑time roles.
-I will graduate this semester and am open to research assistant roles, internships, and entry‑level positions.
+I will graduate this semester and I’m actively seeking full‑time positions and PhD opportunities.

 Before focusing on computer architecture, I explored AI algorithms, robotics, and agent frameworks.
 My research interests lie at the intersection of computer architecture and systems.
 Through cross-layer co-design of hardware and software, I aim to build domain-specific platforms that efficiently support emerging intelligent workflows.